Uncovering and Circumventing Noise in Quantum Algorithms via Metastability

 To quantify device-induced deviations, we compute the relative error

 where $E_\text{exp}$ is the experimentally measured average energy and $\bar{E}$ is the theoretically expected energy, obtained from a closed-system classical simulation.
 To compute $\bar E$, we implement classical simulations of closed quantum evolutions corresponding to the protocols considered using the \texttt{QuantumAnnealing.jl} package~\cite{MorrellQuantumAnnealing2024}.
 For all cases, we find that $\bar{E} \simeq -1.2$, i.e., the final energy coincides with the ground state energy of $H_f$.
-While our implementations are well within the adiabatic regime, we observe small deviations from the ground state energy, which arise due to the anneal ramps at the beginning and end of the protocols.
+While our implementations are well within the adiabatic regime, we observe small deviations from the ground-state energy arising from the anneal ramps at the beginning and end of the protocols.

 The experimental results in Fig.~\ref{fig:Dwave} reveal a systematic asymmetry.
 For reverse annealing, experimental and theoretical values coincide within numerical precision, yielding vanishing relative errors across all platforms.
-By contrast, forward annealing shows non-negligible errors, although the magnitude of these decreases on newer generations of hardware, with the \texttt{Advantage2\_system1.5} device achieving the closest agreement with ideal predictions.
+By contrast, forward annealing shows non-negligible errors, though their magnitude decreases with newer generations of hardware, with the \texttt{Advantage2\_system1.5} device achieving the closest agreement with ideal predictions.

 Taken together, these observations support the interpretation that noise asymmetries in D-Wave processors primarily affect states symmetric with respect to the $\sigma^x_i$ operators.
 It is worth noting that, in general, the noise models used to describe the behavior of D-Wave machines lead to system thermalization~\cite{Therm1, Therm2, Therm3} in the time regimes considered (of the order of a few hundred microseconds).
-This implies that the decoherence channels related to these platforms are non-unital, in contrast to those considered in our theoretical framework.
-Importantly, this example demonstrates that our study of metastable behavior can be naturally extended to the non-unital noise setting, although a detailed investigation of these aspects is left for future work.
+This implies that the decoherence channels related to these platforms are non-unital, in contrast to those considered in the quantum circuit examples.
 Finally, we emphasize that the noise symmetries identified in our analysis are consistent with previous studies performed in different regimes~\cite{Therm2, Therm3}, thereby supporting the broader generality of this property.